jankotek/mapdb-site/_posts/2017-01-01-lsm_store_and_updates.md

 ---
-title: LSM Store and Log Files
+title: LSM Store and Updates
 layout: single
 ---
 This is the first part of a small series of blog posts about the upcoming `StoreLSM` and its design.